Back to Blog

 What This Means for Developers and DevRel Teams

-• Open-source distribution wins: The project's growth was driven entirely by community contributions and word-of-mouth.
+• Open-source distribution wins — and terrifies: The project's growth was driven entirely by community contributions and word-of-mouth.
 No marketing budget.
 No enterprise sales team.
+But that same distribution speed meant 42,000 vulnerable instances went live before anyone could intervene.

 Looking for expert guidance with your DevRel initiatives?